tsmatz/azureml-tutorial/Readme.md

 - Open your notebook url using web browser.

-- Create new notebook by selecting "Python 3" (which is your current conda environment)
+- Create new notebook by selecting "Python 3" kernel (which is your current conda environment).

 <br />
 <br />